GMOD/Apollo/docs/Setup.md

 The server will minimally need to have Java 8 or greater, [Grails](https://grails.org/), [git](https://git-scm.com/), [ant](http://ant.apache.org/), a servlet container e.g. [tomcat7+](http://tomcat.apache.org/), jetty, or resin.
-An external database such as PostgreSQL or MySQL is generally used for production, but instructions for the H2 database is also provided.
+An external database such as PostgreSQL (9 or 10 preferred) is generally used for production, but instructions for MySQL or the H2 Java database (which may also be run embedded) are also provided.

+To build the system natively JDK8 is required (typically OpenJDK8).
+To run the war, Java 8 or greater should be fine.

 **Important note**:  The default memory for Tomcat and Jetty is insufficient to run Apollo (and most other web apps).
 You should [increase the memory according to these instructions](Troubleshooting.md#tomcat-memory).